What has sexuality got to do with a life insurance application?

 The reality of discrimination in Australian financial services

-- This same prejudice and discrimination acts as a barrier to many PLWHIV and LGBTIQA+ people and reaching out for financial advice.
+- This same prejudice and discrimination acts as a barrier to many PLWHIV and LGBTQI+A+ people and reaching out for financial advice.

 The sad reality is many of the problems facing minority communities are still incredibly grey.
 Judgemental and selectively intolerant behaviours towards us cannot simply be managed with the window dressing of more ‘new’ professional financial adviser standards.